cloud-ca/api-docs/source/includes/compute/_instances.md

  <code>POST https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id?operation=reboot</code>

-This endpoint reboots an existing instance.
+Reboot an existing instance.
+The instance must be in the *Running* or *Stopped* state for this operation to work.

 <!-------------------- PURGE AN INSTANCE -------------------->